j-d-carmichael/boats/docs/README.md

 - `nunjucksOptions` Overwrite the default nunjucks options eg the tag delimiters
 - `jsonSchemaRefParserBundleOpts` Inject your own [jsonSchemaRefParserBundle](https://apitools.dev/json-schema-ref-parser/docs/options.html)
-- `permissionConfig` Option will override how th2020/12/14 2.7.0: pickProps added, allowing simple object building from props of anothere `routePermission` [helper](#routePermission) prefixes routes (the default settings are shown above)
+- `permissionConfig` Option will override how the `routePermission` [helper](#routePermission) prefixes routes (the default settings are shown above)
   - `methodAlias` An object of method alias overrides, please see the interface for the default options
   - `methodAliasPosition` Place the alias (default behavior) after the global prefix (if present) or at the end of the permission string
   - `globalPrefix` Defaults to true (prefix perms with the package.json name) else false for no prefix or a simple string for a custom prefix
   - `permissionStyle` The overall permission style, defaults to camelCase
   - `permissionSegmentStyle` The segment string style, defaults to camelCase (even when the main style is something else)
 - `picomatchOptions` An object of [picomatch#options](https://github.com/micromatch/picomatch#options)
-- `paths` An object of key/value pairs that enable you to define absolute paths to be used in your tempaltes.
+- `paths` An object of key/value pairs that enable you to define absolute paths to be used in your templates.
 Similar to [Typescript's Paths compiler option](https://www.typescriptlang.org/tsconfig#paths)
 - `fancyPluralization` Enables better pluralization for your model names (i.e. Universities instead of Universitys)

 TIP: If you use the `.yml.njk`, you will want to just use the default tags from nunjucks (which may help IDE syntax highlighting).
 You can do this by removing the `nunjucksOptions` or by un-setting `nunjucksOptions.tags`: